wichniowski/Artefakt/README.md

 ## Resovox (Alpha)

-Resovox is a subtractive synthesizer with that features 4 oscillators with variable wafeforms feeding into a waveshaper.
-Filter frequency automation can be controlled through a tracker interface.
+Resovox is a subtractive synthesizer that features 4 oscillators with variable waveforms feeding into a waveshaper.
+Filter frequency automation can be controlled through a note tracker interface.
 This synth is controlled via Midi.
 By default it will select the virtual midi port.
 Webmidi and audio playback need to be enabled in Chrome.
 Note: This synthesizer will only work in Chromium based browsers.

 ## License